egozverev/Should-It-Be-Executed-Or-Processed/README.md

 1. SEP Dataset (Should it be Separated or Processed?): A collection of 9,160 examples designed to test the models' ability to distinguish between instructions and data.
 The dataset covers 300 different subtasks across three domains.
 Each element includes:
    - An instruction prompt for the model describing some task.
-   - A data prompt as task input.
+   - A data prompt used as task input.
    - A probe embedded in the data or instruction.
    - A witness to verify probe execution.